Supply chain service levels

 Safety stocks represent one of the biggest opportunities to optimize inventories.
 Service level is an essential concept to understand if you want to optimize your safety stocks.
 See also our guide to safety stocks.

-In the absence of a method factoring in service levels, safety stocks might be set based on some kind of rough estimate.
+In the absence of a method factoring in service levels, you might set safety stocks using a rough estimate.
 For example, your policy might be to maintain 2 weeks’ average sales as safety stock for finished goods.
 The exact size of the safety stock might be grounded in some kind of consideration, such as usual lead times, maximum experienced demand, or similar.
 This type of approach has the advantages of simplicity and comprehensibility.
-But if you don’t factor variability properly into the equation, you will have a very substantial opportunity to further optimize your inventories.
+But if you don’t factor variability into the equation, you will have a substantial opportunity to further optimize your inventories.

 The next level of maturity is to factor variability into your calculations.
 Safety stock is by definition there to protect you against various types of variability.
-This is a positive step, but needs to be treated carefully.
+This is a positive step, but needs handling carefully.

 Cycle service level is normally a good place to start, since it is mathematically simplest.
 Spreadsheet-led approaches often use cycle service level since the equations are reasonably well known.
-There are some important limitations to understand, in particular that cycle service level approaches only work accurately with normally distributed demand.
+There are important limitations, in particular that cycle service level approaches only work accurately with normally distributed demand.

-Normal distribution may frequently be assumed in theoretical inventory models, but is encountered less frequently in reality.
+Theoretical inventory models frequently assume normal distribution, but you encounter it less frequently in reality.
 It is a good assumption for heuristics covering overall inventory, thanks to the central limit theorem.
 It is also not a bad approximation for most individual items, unless they display very variable and/or sporadic demand.

-While it is in many respects inferior to fill rate, a lot of progress can be made using cycle service level, as long as some allowances are made for the normality or otherwise of distribution.
+While it is in many respects inferior to fill rate, you can make a lot of progress using cycle service level, as long as you make some allowances for the normality or otherwise of distribution.
 We recommend an incremental approach.
-If your cycle service level calculation is suggesting safety stocks 50% lower than your current ones, don’t halve them straight away, but try lowering them by steps.
+If your calculation suggests safety stocks 50% lower than today, don’t halve them straight away, but lower them by steps.
 And in a first instance leave aside items with sporadic demand.

 The other hurdle you have to overcome is working out what cycle service level percentage you need.
-Especially for items with a long order cycle (although this is not the only consideration), the percentage might be much lower than you would imagine.
+Especially for items with a long order cycle, the percentage might be much lower than you would imagine.

 The next level of sophistication is to work with fill rates instead of cycle service level.
-This has some clear advantages, once the additional mathematical complexity is overcome.
+This has some clear advantages, once you have overcome the additional mathematical complexity.

 Probably the biggest advantage from a practical perspective is that fill rate percentages are more intuitive and comparable across items.
 You could, for instance, reasonably set a target fill rate of 99% across all items, whereas the equivalent cycle service level percentages are likely to vary considerably by item.

-Another advantage of fill rate is that it is not dependent on normally distributed demand, but can be made to work with various distributions, including non-parametric.
-(Which is not to say that it always is adjusted properly.
+Another advantage of fill rate is that it does not depend on normally distributed demand, but can work with various distributions, including non-parametric.
+(Which is not to say that it always is working properly.
 Just because your tool works with fill rate or similar, it does not necessarily mean that it is factoring the actual distribution of demand in.)

 Some planning technology gives you the option to set a service level target and then factors it into re-order point or safety stock calculations.
-This is a great resource to have and prevents you having to wade through the calculations yourself, but be aware of the exact type of service level used, be aware of the potential delta between whatever the technology uses and your operational KPI’s, and be aware that the tools are most likely making various assumptions, such as distribution of demand, that will affect their accuracy to a greater or lesser degree for each inventory item.
+This is a great resource to have and prevents you having to wade through the calculations yourself.
+But be aware of the exact type of service level you are using, be aware of the potential delta between whatever the technology uses and your operational KPI’s.
+And be aware that the tools are most likely making various assumptions, such as distribution of demand, that will affect their accuracy to a greater or lesser degree for each inventory item.

 Most practitioners know from experience that their tools don’t set good levels for at least some of their inventories.
 Developing a deeper understanding of service levels is likely to help you understand one of the major reasons why that might be the case.